jindongli-Ai/CANNON/README.md

 # Basic Information

-This code is for the submission for AAAI 2024 ('No Fear of Representation Bias: Graph Contrastive Learning with Calibration and Fusion', paper ID 2512).
+This code is for the submission for Pattern Recognition 2024 ('No Fear of Representation Bias: Graph Contrastive Learning with Calibration and Fusion').

 The paper is under reivew.
 Please don't quote or use it for other purposes at present.